BAPCPA Report - 2015

 Another limitation relates to the first column of data in each table, which presents total cases.
 Some tables include reopened and transferred cases in the totals, but others omit these cases.
 Reopened and transferred cases are excluded when the data would be duplicative.
 For example, totals for assets and liabilities at the original filing of a case are the same for each reopening of that case.
 Counting the cases twice (once at filing and once at reopening) would distort the data on reported assets, liabilities, income, and expenses.
 In all other instances in which they would not affect the results, these cases are included.

-Transaction data refer to case-related events such as reaffirmation agreements, valuation orders, creditor misconduct, and attorney sanctions that occur during bankruptcy proceedings (see Tables 4, 5, 8, and 9).
+Transaction data refers to case-related events such as reaffirmation agreements, valuation orders, creditor misconduct, and attorney sanctions that occur during bankruptcy proceedings (see Tables 4, 5, 8, and 9).
 Such data are typically captured in the courts’ docketing activity.

 In many instances, BAPCPA requires a report of the total number of cases in which a specific type of transaction has occurred.
 This affects the way that transaction data are reported.
 A case may have more than one occurrence of a particular type of transaction.
 For this reason, the case must be concluded before the AO can report whether the case meets the requirement to be counted and to ensure that no case is counted more than once.
 Thus, tables based on transaction data are based only on data from cases closed during the reporting period.
 These tables are subject to the same limitations noted in the section on cases filed and closed.
 Case activity that occurred prior to October 17, 2006, in a case that closed during the reporting period would not have been captured, causing transaction data to be underreported.